 What privileges and services are included in members’ monthly dues?

-As a regular member, monthly dues include the usage of the Club’s facilities: hockey rinks, squash/racquetball courts, fitness centre, swimming pool, locker rooms, and social areas.
+As a regular member, monthly dues include the usage of the Club’s facilities: hockey rinks, fitness centre, group fitness classes, tennis and pickleball courts, swimming pool, locker rooms, and social areas.
 Surcharges apply for programming, lessons, services, food and beverage, and tennis court bookings.

 I was a member in the past, can I come back and join as an Alumni?